Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials

 It would of course be interesting to include this information in the model.
 But we would like to point out that this is not entirely trivial because it is unclear how to model the time of infection within this window.
-As we motivated in the beginning of Section \ref{sec:model} a simple uniformity assumption is possibly difficult to justify.
+As we motivated in the discussion after Remark \ref{rem:location} a simple uniformity assumption is possibly difficult to justify.
 Therefore, we would suggest to include this distribution in the estimation in a suitable way.
 In theoretic terms, the most interesting question would certainly be to establish asymptotic normality results which allow the researcher to make quantitative statements.
 Such statements can for example be achieved by following the semi-parametric framework as e.g. in \citet{S97}.
 Another interesting question would be how to adequately incorporate covariates in the model.
 It could be the case that e.g. younger and older people have different incubation periods or generation times.
 Finally, in a different branch of literature, one tries to avoid the assumption of independence between symptom onset and infection and rather models the infection time relative to the symptom onset (cf. \citet{HMT21,FLWZ20,CBK20}).
 Our methodology can be applied to this setting as well with some adjustments of the theory.